aehng/Lecture-Notes/Module5/Lec34-Fri_Apr_07/README.md

     *   Increased the # of unit tests you get to write (still not enough, but increasing year-over-year)
     *   Dropped file-handling requirements from Assignment #1 (Tic-Tac-Toe) and introduce this concept later
     *   Reformed the Fractal assignments & adjusted their difficulty
-    *   Improved the Bingo! assignment (I was going to dump this, but lots of students reported getting a lot from it)
+    *   Improved the Bingo! assignment (I was going to dump this, but many students reported getting a lot out of it)
-    *   Changed they way I teach UML (idem.)
+    *   Changed the way I teach UML (idem.)
     *   Designated Questioner (idem.)
-    *   Post-assignment reflections
+    *   Post-assignment reflection quizzes
-    *   Display student performance metrics from past semesters; student advice
+    *   Display student performance metrics from past semesters
     *   Class Discord server